Ready for a career pivot to a sales manager position?

 Sales Manager Resume Tips

 After reading your resume, a potential employer should understand the impact you had in your previous roles and how well those experiences and skills will translate to the new role you're applying to.

-I spoke with Pratik 'Tiki' Biswal, a senior sales manager at HubSpot, and he provided some resume writing tips.
+I spoke with Pratik 'Tiki' Biswal, Director of Sales at HubSpot, and he provided some resume writing tips.
 He recommends highlighting:

 1. Contact Information